rizvn/ValidationHelper/README.md

                    .isRequired()
                    .isDecimal()
                    .inRange(2,4)
-                   .and(result); //the and method performs a logical and with result and current valid state and
+                   .and(result); //the and method performs a logical and with result and validation state of field and
                                  //returns the result

-##Tracking validation state through out a function
+##Tracking validation state
 A common design pattern for performing validation is to have a validation method which returns true if validation was sucessfull and false if validation is unsucessfull.
 The **and()** can be usefull for this type of validation.

     function validate(){